 Congratulations to our 2024 Scholarship Recipients!

 The Florida Chapter of The Wildlife Society is pleased to announce that Rebecca McKee of the University of Florida is the 2024 recipient of the Courtney A. Tye Memorial Graduate Student Scholarship, Christian Fernandez of the University of Florida is the recipient of the 26th annual Greater Everglades Student Memorial Scholarship, and Felix Roy of the University of Florida is the recipient of the 6th annual Undergraduate Diversity Student Scholarship.
-Rebecca, Christian and Felix will be recognized for these awards at a banquet during the FLTWS Spring Conference on April 25th in Cape Coral.
+Rebecca, Christian and Felix were recognized for these awards at a banquet during the FLTWS Spring Conference on April 25th in Cape Coral.

 Register and book your rooms now!